SandeepGKP/AI-Interview-Bot/README.md

 *   **Chart.js & react-chartjs-2**: For creating charts and data visualizations in reports.
 *   **Tailwind CSS**: (Development) A utility-first CSS framework for styling.
 *   **Autoprefixer & PostCSS**: (Development) For processing CSS.

+### Data Structure and Algorithm Visualizations is also embedded to get more clear idea how to searching, sorting, graph, tree, stack and queue work

+The frontend includes a dedicated section for visualizing various data structures and algorithms.
+This feature allows users to interactively understand the step-by-step execution of algorithms like sorting, searching, and operations on data structures such as stacks, queues, and trees.
+It serves as an educational tool to enhance comprehension of complex computational concepts.

 ### Prompt Design Approach for LLM Usage